tramex/tramex/docs/src/ci_cd.md

 **C**ontinuous **I**ntegration/**C**ontinuous **D**elivery is a conceptual approach that consists in automatizing actions done on applications throughout their life cycle such as tests, integration or delivery in order to accelerate their development.

-For more information on the global topic, please refer to : <https://about.gitlab.com/topics/ci-cd/>
+For more information on the global topic, please refer to: <https://about.gitlab.com/topics/ci-cd/>

 In the Tramex project, CI/CD is used for deployment and tests.
-There are three files :
+There are three files:

 - [`deploy.yml`](https://github.com/tramex/tramex/blob/main/.github/workflows/deploy.yml)
 - [`tests.yml`](https://github.com/tramex/tramex/blob/main/.github/workflows/tests.yml)